DhiWise/android-localization/readme.md

 1. To create a project and enable an API,
    - NOTE : For this quickstart, you are enabling the “Google Sheets API”

-2. Copy the credentials.json and replace with current credential.json file
+2. Copy the credentials.json and add  in project directory (StringLocalizationGenerator/credentials.json)

 ## Download
-Download jar file of [Language Translate](LanguageTranslate.zip)
+Download jar file of [String Localization](lib/StringLocalization.jar)
+</br>NOTE : if you directly run jar, please put credentials.json file in the folder where your jar file exists.

-## How to use
-Run .jar file.
+## How to Run .jar file.

      * cmd : java -jar <jar-file-name>.jar

-Also, you can run jar using .bat file or .sh file as per operating system

-After executing .jar file
+After executing .jar file or directly run program
 1. Please enter google sheet url
 2. Please enter google sheet name
 3. Please enter language and its code (i.e. China=zh,Canada=fr) :